Welcome to the best marinade you’ll ever make!

-I’ve been enjoying this recipe since birth and I have to say, I never get tired of it.
+I’ve been enjoying mojo criollo since birth and I have to say, I never get tired of it.
+Maybe I’m biased.

 Ingredients You’ll Need

 - Garlic.
-You need 10 cloves of garlic which equal 1 head of garlic.
+An authentic Cuban mojo starts with a head of garlic.
+Yes, we’re talking about 8-10 garlic cloves, depending on their size.
 I know it sounds like a lot but this is the star of the show.
 Garlic SHINES in this recipe.
 If you’re not a fan (why?), you can add less garlic (maybe 5 or 6 cloves).
 Just know it will not taste as authentic.

-- Extra virgin olive oil.
-The oil plays an integral part in keeping the protein you use for this marinade from drying out.
+- Oil.
+This is the base of the marinade and it plays an integral part in keeping the protein you use for this marinade from drying out.

 Mortar and Pestle